sverrejb/sverre.me/content/blog/2018-11-08-mirror-android.md

 title="Mirroring your Android display to Mac or Linux"
 +++

-(This was originally posted on our company Medium blog, which is now gone)
+(This is an old post originally posted on our company Medium blog, which is now gone.
+I transplanted it here for posterity.)

 For a presentation I needed to show the audience what was going on on my Android phone.
 I expected this to be easy, but I ended up spending more than enough time figuring it out.

 My first idea was to connect my phone to the projector using a USB-C to HDMI adapter.
-After testing with two different adapters, trawling the phone settings, and finally finding that [this wikipedia article does not list my phone,](https://en.wikipedia.org/wiki/List_of_devices_with_video_output_over_USB-C#Smartphones) I realized that direct video output was not an option.
+After testing with two different adapters, trawling the phone settings, and finally finding that [this (now deleted) wikipedia article did not list my phone,](https://en.wikipedia.org/wiki/List_of_devices_with_video_output_over_USB-C#Smartphones) I realized that direct video output was not an option.

 My next attempt was to find an app that would let me accomplish my goal.
 Several alternatives exists, such as [Vysor](https://www.vysor.io/), [AirDroid](https://www.airdroid.com/) and [Droid@Screen](http://droid-at-screen.org/) among others.
 Vysor is capped at a low bandwidth unless you pay for the premium features, resulting in a low-resolution image.
 It also required installing an app on both my phone and computer.
 AirDroid was cumbersome to use, required me to register an account and also delivered sub-par resolution.
 Droid@Screen I could not even get to work on my Mac.
 Back to the googling board, then.